JKorf/CryptoExchange.Net/README.md

 ````

 ## Release notes
+* Version 3.6.0 - 22 jan 2021
+    * Added CommonVolume and CommonOpenTime to ICommonKline interface

 * Version 3.5.0 - 11 jan 2021
     * Additional info on exception messages
     * Added support for rate limiting using credits